gpbl/react-day-picker/website/docs/api/interfaces/daypickerprops.md

 • `Optional` **enableOutsideDaysClick**: *undefined* \| *boolean*

-Enable the dayclick event for outside days when [showOutsideDays](daypickerprops.md#showoutsidedays) is set.
+Enable the day click event for outside days when [showOutsideDays](daypickerprops.md#showoutsidedays) is set.
 Default to `false`.

 ___